google/spirv-tutor/05 - A Useful Shader/README.md

 > (If error:) Waiting for you to figure it out ...

-See solution.spirv if you are not successful.
+See `solution.spvasm` if you are not successful.

 ## Locations